DeepseaPlatform/coastal/docs/README.md

-Documentation for the DEEPSEA project.
+Documentation for the COASTAL project.